 - Use a fork to shred the squash into spaghetti strands.
 Create a mound in the center with the fork.

-- Divide the ground beef mixture equally into the 4 squash pieces.
+- Divide the ground beef mixture equally and place into the 4 squash pieces.

-- Sprinkle the mozzarella cheese on top.
+- Sprinkle 1 ½ cups grated mozzarella cheese on top.
 Place the squash back in the oven for 5 minutes, to melt the cheese.
 Remove and let cool enough to handle.
 Squash can be served inside the squash or scooped into bowls.

 Recipe Notes: